Chapter 5 - Application and Filing for Service Members (INA 328 and 329)

-Form N-400, Application for Naturalization
+Application for Naturalization (Form N-400)

 The applicant should check the appropriate eligibility option on the Application for Naturalization to indicate that he or she is applying on the basis of qualifying military service.
 The applicant should file the application in accordance with the form instructions.

-Form N-426, Request for Certification of Military or Naval Service
+Request for Certification of Military or Naval Service (Form N-426)

-The Request for Certification of Military or Naval Service confirms whether the applicant served honorably in an active duty status or in the Selected Reserve of the Ready Reserve.
-The form may also establish whether the applicant has ever been released from military service on the grounds that he or she is an alien.
+Form N-426 confirms whether the applicant served honorably in an active duty status or in the Selected Reserve of the Ready Reserve.
+The form may also establish whether the applicant has ever been released from military service on the grounds that he or she is a noncitizen.
 Only those applicants applying under INA 328 or INA 329 are required to submit the form.
 An applicant applying under a different naturalization provision is not required to submit the form, even if the applicant has prior military service.